realchonk/fuse-ufs/README.md

 # make install
 ```

-## Google Summer of Code 2024
+## Sponsorship
-The goal was to create a read-only FUSE implementation of FreeBSD's UFSv2.
+This project was sponsored as part of [Google Summer of Code 2024](https://summerofcode.withgoogle.com/programs/2024).